 5. Transparent such that agency actions can be understood by any Texan.

-Information regarding the regulatory functions of the Texas Board of Professional Geoscientists and the procedures by which complaints are filed with and resolved by the TBPG is made available to the public and appropriate state agencies through publications on the agency website and publications available for dissemination through outreach efforts.
+Information regarding the regulatory functions of the TBPG and the procedures by which complaints are filed with and resolved by the TBPG is made available to the public and appropriate state agencies through publications on the agency website and publications available for dissemination through outreach efforts.
 The information is updated as changes occur.